DomainDrivenArchitecture/dda/architecture/Wiki.md

 }
 ```

-The names from testtable Division, numerator, denomerator quotient? are matching to java code ... or you can write a more explicite adapter by extending a TableFixture class ...
+The names from testtable Division, numerator, denomerator quotient? are matching to java code ... or you can write a more explicite adapter by extending a TableFixture class ... [more details](http://fitnesse.org/FitNesse.UserGuide.TwoMinuteExample)

 ### results